c4pp4/gentoo-unity7/docs/use_flag_tips.md

   unity-base/unity-settings classic-fonts classic-theme
   ```

+  NOTE: If you want to revert back to fonts-ubuntu, you must also run the command `emerge --oneshot media-fonts/fonts-ubuntu`

 - You can try to turn on **system tray** support for all applications if you are missing some icons:

   ```